 Students, faculty and staff should use tu-secure, which is the safest and fastest wireless connection on campus.
 It provides a secure connection with the ability to access on-campus resources including printers, network drives.
 Can't connect your smart TV device?
 It's ok to use tu-openaccess.
 Remember, wired connections are always faster than wireless.

 TU wireless networking extends across the campus’ 329 acres.
 See areas of campus that are covered in the Wireless Coverage Map of TU Campus (PDF). or check the list below for specific locations.

 This service is provided by cellular carriers.
 It uses any available Wi-Fi network to place and receive calls when cellular service is insufficient or unavailable.

-The Virtual Workspace service provides University employees access to certain software applications, virtual desktops and network file shares from any off-campus computer or device.
+The Virtual Workspace service provides university employees access to certain software applications, virtual desktops and network file shares from any off-campus computer or device.
 Students have the ability to remotely use applications like SPSS, Mathematica and Minitab.
 This web-based service is the preferred method for TU's remote access.
-See the self-help docs or Virtual Workspace FAQs for more information.
+Learn more about using the Virtual Workspace or see the FAQs.

 The Virtual Private Network is used by faculty and staff needing to map to a network drive or connect directly to a personal or departmental drive.
 Learn more about accessing and using the VPN on a Mac or PC.
 Students needing to use TU’s VPN for a class should contact Student Computing Services to request access.